Vascular Access Complications 101 – Causes, Impact, and Potential Solutions to Reduce Common Catheter Complications

 Thrombosis is aided by the body’s recognition of a vascular access device as foreign and its attempt to protect itself by creating a barrier of plasma proteins, platelets, and fibrin around the foreign material.
 These cells are attracted to the sticky and hydrophobic polyurethane material of which most VADs are composed.
 This hydrophobic material repels water leading the body to instantly recognize it as a foreign material.
 The buildup of cells on the internal and external lumen of a VAD can attract bacteria, giving them an environment in which to multiply and grow a bacterial biofilm, and eventually lead to catheter-related blood stream infection (CRBSI) or central line-associated blood stream infection (CLABSI) (5,6).

-some have made great strides in reducing their numbers of hospital onset blood stream infections (HOBSI).
+The vascular access complications of CRBSI and CLABSI can prolong hospital stay, increase costs, and are associated with significant mortality.
+Many healthcare facilities have attempted to decrease CRBSI and CLABSI rates through insertion and care and maintenance bundles (4), and some have made great strides in reducing their numbers of hospital onset blood stream infections (HOBSI).
 Unfortunately, CLABSI numbers remain high at many facilities (7).
 One novel approach to reducing complications in vascular access devices is the use of the hydrophilic biomaterial catheters made by Access Vascular, Inc. The HydroMID® and HydroPICC® catheters are composed of MIMIXTM material that attracts water to the internal and external surface of the catheter lumen camouflaging the device; this disguise does not activate the foreign body response.
-This material has been proven to decrease complications such as thrombosis and infection and increase patency and dwell time.
+This material has been proven to decrease complications such as thrombosis and increase patency and dwell time.
 An in vitro study of catheters composed of the MIMIXTM material demonstrated a 99.99% decrease in bacterial adhesion as compared to traditional polyurethane catheters and a 96% reduction in thrombus accumulation on the catheter (8).
 A retrospective study of over 200 patients who had undergone midline placement demonstrated a 6 times higher failure rate with traditional polyurethane catheters as compared to the HydroMID® catheters made by Access Vascular, Inc (9).
 Vascular access device placement is both necessary for healthcare delivery and traumatic for many patients.
 While some complications in healthcare cannot be avoided, in vascular access, the utilization of hydrophilic biomaterial catheters have demonstrated a decrease in complications.
 The ability to place a VAD that will allow completion of the required therapy without complications and decrease the overall number of needle sticks in all patients will improve outcomes, decrease costs, and increase patient satisfaction and trust.

 References